zer0cache/matic-docs/docs/maintain/validate/validator-responsibilities.md

   * Provide feedback and suggestions.
 * Stake network tokens and run validator nodes to join the system as a validator.
 * Earn staking rewards for validating state transitions on the blockchain.
-* Subject to penalties/slashing for activities such as double signing, validator downtime, etc.

 ### Technical node operations